 When traveling or leaving your residence for a period of time; place holds on mail and newspapers, contact neighbors or family to keep an eye on your property, use timing devices on lights and contact police for vacation checks.
 No matter if leaving for the evening or extended periods of time, always secure the doors and windows.
 If you observe suspicious activity, contact 911 immediately as you are more familiar with the activities in your neighborhood.

 Charity Street Vendor Information:

-We have heard a few concerns about the charitable organization (Veteran Village USA) that was collecting donations at the intersection of Saginaw and Grand Blanc over the weekend of June 7th – June 9th, 2019.
 In 2017 Governor Snyder signed into law P.A.
 112 which granted charitable organizations the opportunity to solicit donations while standing in the roadway.
 Under this state law, municipalities cannot deny organizations this opportunity, but can enact an ordinance to restrict some of the activities.
 Because of this state law, our city ordinance had to change to comply.

 This state law can be found in the link below: